rdegraafwhizzkit/nifi-hadoop-libraries-bundle/README.md

 **Note:** NiFi verision can be changed if necessary in the pom.xml

 Run a `mvn clean install` in the nifi-mapr-nar directory and once the build completes successfully the target NiFi bundle will be located in the target directory.
-The file will be called **nifi-hadoop-libraries-nar-0.x.x.nar**
+The file will be called **nifi-hadoop-libraries-nar-x.y.z.nar**

 Copy the nar file to the NiFi environment and replace it with the existing hadoop libraries under **$NIFI_HOME/lib** and restart NiFi.
+You might want to remove the **$NIFI_HOME/work/nar/extensions/nifi-hadoop-libraries-nar-x.y.z.nar-unpacked** directory while restarting to prevent old jar files being used.

 # Using the HDFS Processors